SKM-007/SKM-007.github.io/_pages/Cleanroom.md

 **Atomic Layer Deposition:**

 - Proficient in Atomic Layer Deposition techniques for various oxide depositions, specifically for GaAs/AlGaAs and 2DEG spintronics devices.
+- Buffer layer for 4-probe magnetoresistance devices.

 **Atomic Force Microscopy (AFM):**

-- Utilized AFM for nanoscopic conducting measurements, particularly in the presence of external magnetic fields.
+- Utilized AFM for nanoscopic conduction measurements, particularly in the presence of external magnetic fields.
 - Expertise in investigating magnetoresistance at the nanoscopic level.